theangelang/ConferenceCommunicationPlatform/README.md

 The enhanced features include a friend and event recommendation, reviews for speakers at the conference, more complex messaging system, downloadable HTML file of a user's schedule, ability to make requests, and viewable traffic statistics.

+This project successfully adhered to and utilized clean architecture, SOLID, and design patterns.

+A few of the design patterns used were facades for the controller and factory for the different types of controllers.